-Most known for helping people relax, L-theanine has many other potential health benefits, including:
+Most known for helping people relax, L-theanine has other potential health benefits, including:

-A study published in the Journal of Clinical Psychiatry focused on people with schizophrenia or schizoaffective disorder.
-Researchers found that L-theanine decreased anxiety and improved symptoms.
+Another study published in the Journal of Clinical Psychiatry focused on people living with schizophrenia or schizoaffective disorder.
+Researchers found that L-theanine decreased anxiety and improved symptoms (3).

-Some research also suggests that L-theanine may improve the function of the body’s immune system.
-One study published in the journal Beverages found that L-theanine could help decrease the incidence of upper respiratory tract infections.
-Another study found that L-theanine could help improve inflammation in the intestinal tract.
-However, more research is needed to confirm and expand on these findings.
+Some research suggests that L-theanine may improve the function of the body’s immune system.
+One study published in the journal Beverages found that L-theanine could help decrease upper respiratory tract infections (6).

 Tumor and cancer treatment